timhuisman/css-social-media-buttons/README.md

 **v.1.2.3**

-- Added `content: ''` on `.social-btn` to remove any content added to the button: resolves bug causing the button to break ([Issue #10](https://github.com/timhuisman/round-social-media-buttons/issues/10))
+- Added `content: ''` on `social-btn` to remove any content added to the button: resolves bug causing the button to break ([Issue #10](https://github.com/timhuisman/round-social-media-buttons/issues/10))
 - Added `social-buttons.min.less` and `social-buttons.min.scss` for easier compiling of style into a minified and unminified version.

 **v.1.2.2**

-- Updated `.foursquare` button: changed background-color and replaced the icon with its official (fav)icon: the green ball with white trail.
+- Updated `foursquare` button: changed background-color and replaced the icon with its official (fav)icon: the green ball with white trail.

 **v.1.2.1**

 - Alphabetical order restored / Remove Trailing Whitespace (thanks [@cafferata](https://github.com/cafferata))
-- Optimizes images: Saved 2,6 KB of 11,1KB (thanks [@cafferata](https://github.com/cafferata))
+- Optimized images: Saved 2,6 KB of 11,1KB (thanks [@cafferata](https://github.com/cafferata))
-- Added an alternative button: `.skype-alt` (the favicon).
+- Added an alternative button: `skype-alt`.
 - Repositioned both Skype icons to the right column in the sprites.
 - Switched Skype icons: the favicon version is now the primary icon.
 - Switched Github icons: the Octocat is now the primary icon.
 - Switched Twitter icons: the Twitter bird is now the primary icon.
 - Changed color of _"White"_ (actually `#F1F2F2`) icons to `#fff`;
 - Improved YouTube icons: the word 'Tube' has been made fully transparent.
-- Added button classes to the preview page and image.
-- Changed width of preview page and image to hold eight buttons per row.

 **v.1.2.0**

-- Added two new buttons: `.skype` (thanks [@AMeijerNL](https://github.com/AMeijerNL)) and `.icheckmovies`.
+- Added two new buttons: `skype` (thanks [@AMeijerNL](https://github.com/AMeijerNL)) and `icheckmovies`.
 - Converted sprite from horizontally to vertically orientated (thanks [@AMeijerNL](https://github.com/AMeijerNL)), for smaller file size and load time.
 - Added pointer cursor to button, so that non-anchor elements have the same visual button behaviour as anchor elements.
 - Added source files for both normal and Retina sprites as Adobe Illustrator files.